ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 functionality in the example flow.
 The framing for each endpoint includes a protocol so that different variations of the end-to-end encryption can be used.

+> **TODO**: Determine the what needs to be included in the protocol.
+MIMI version, e2e protocol version, etc.

 The syntax of the MIMI protocol messages are described using the TLS presentation language format ({{Section 3 of RFC8446}}).